Air Foyle HeavyLift

-Air Foyle HeavyLift was an aviation company based in Bishop's Stortford, United Kingdom.
+Air Foyle HeavyLift was a joint venture airline based in Bishop's Stortford, England.
 It specialised in heavy air cargo services.
 It was the worldwide sales agent for Antonov Airlines of Kyiv, Ukraine.
-This relationship ceased in June 2006, and Antonov Airlines now operates a joint venture marketing company Ruslan International with Volga-Dnepr JS Cargo Airlines of Russia.

 History

 The company's Chairman and joint CEO was Christopher Foyle, also Chairman of Foyle's bookshop.

+Air Foyle

 Air Foyle started operations as an executive air charter company with one Piper Aztec aircraft in 1978.
 It grew its fleet of Aztec, Navajo and Chieftain aircraft by carrying passenger, cargo and aerial survey flights.
-In 1979 it pioneered the overnight carriage of courier traffic between the UK and Europe operating a nightly flight between Luton and Brussels for Skypak (later a TNT company).
+In 1979 it pioneered the overnight carriage of courier traffic between the UK and Europe operating a nightly return flight between Luton and Brussels for Skypak (later a TNT company), and later between Aberdeen and East Midlands Airport (also for TNT).
 In 1985 it started providing larger cargo aircraft to TNT, by then its principal cargo customer, using wet leased Handley Page Dart Herald aircraft operating nightly from Birmingham to Nuremberg and Hannover and these were later replaced by a BAC One-Eleven jet cargo aircraft and then by a Boeing 737-200QC aircraft wet leased from Aer Lingus.
 When TNT announced that it would order 72 British Aerospace 146 aircraft converted to freighters, Air Foyle won the contract to operate these aircraft on behalf of TNT, then an Australian company.
 This operation commenced in May 1987 with one BAe 146 aircraft and rapidly expanded to ten such aircraft which Air Foyle then operated for thirteen years for TNT on a nightly schedule from various airports in the UK and mainland Europe into TNT's hub in Cologne and later Liège.

 In 1985 Air Foyle took delivery of the first production Edgley EA-7 Optica aerial observation aircraft.
 Subsequently, while being operated by Hampshire Police this aircraft was destroyed in a fatal accident.